The ultimate Algarve itinerary

 Where should I start my Algarve road trip?

-If you choose to take our suggestion, Motorhome hire Faro is the ideal spot to pick up wheels for most international travellers due to it's convenient location near Faro international airport (FAO).
+Faro is the best spot to pick up wheels for most international travellers due to it's convenient location near Faro international airport (FAO).
 From there, choosing a direction of travel comes down to personal preference.
 To help you decide we’ve split the Algarve road trip into 3 regions.
 This itinerary can be done in any order without losing any 'wow' factor.

 - Alcoutim - a sleepy riverside town.
 Take the €3 water taxi to Spain for an hour and zip line back to Portugal!